aws-samples/experimental-programmatic-access-ccft/README.md

 This repository gives you supporting source code for two use cases:
 1. If you are looking for a way to extract CCFT data for a small number of accounts on an ad-hoc basis, or want to include the script within your application, you can find the [`ccft_access.py`](./MultiAccountApplication/lambda-functions/4_extract_carbon_emissions/ccft_access.py) script itself in the [`MultiAccountApplication/lambda-functions/4_extract_carbon_emissions/`](./MultiAccountApplication/lambda-functions/4_extract_carbon_emissions/) folder.
 To get started, check out the [General FAQs](#general-faq) and the [single-account specific FAQs](#single-account-script-faq) below.

-2. If you are looking for a way to automate the monthly extraction of new CCFT data within a multi account structure, this repository contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+2. If you are looking for a way to automate the monthly extraction of new CCFT data within a multi account structure, this repository contains source code and supporting files for a serverless application that you can deploy with the SAM CLI or via the Serverless Application Repository.
 With it, you can deploy an application to extract new AWS Customer Carbon Footprint Tool data every month for all accounts of your AWS organization with the experimental script.
 You can find the supporting source code within the folder [`MultiAccountApplication`](./MultiAccountApplication).
 To get started, check out the [General FAQs](#general-faq) and the [multi-account specific FAQs](#multi-account-extraction-faq) below.

 Read the AWS Customer Carbon Footprint Tool documentation for more details to [understand your carbon emission estimations](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ccft-estimation.html).